LakeinLove/Mage-The-Awakening/Mage Society/Mage Society.md

 ---

-Their gaze penetrates the Lie that their families cannot overcome, and that makes it difficult for the Wise to connect intellectually with their un-Awakened loved ones.
+Their gaze penetrates [[Lie|the Lie]] that their families cannot overcome, and that makes it difficult for the Wise to connect intellectually with their un-Awakened loved ones.

 A mage’s new awareness of the Supernal draws her into new social circles.
 All Awakened share a fascination with the Mysteries, so if one mage’s attention lands on some occult phenomenon the chances are another mage has noticed it as well.\
 While this can occasionally lead to conflict if the mages view one another as competitors, a common interest is much more often the source of a potential friendship.\